 - TAKING MAGNESIUM THREONATE along with vitamins D3 and K2.
 Why this form of magnesium?
-Why don’t other forms help the brain?
+Why don’t other forms of magnesium help the brain?
 More info

-- TAKING B VITAMINS FOR BRAIN HEALTH Which ones?
+- TAKING B-COMPLEX VITAMINS FOR BRAIN HEALTH Which ones?
 In what doses?
 More info

-- EATING BERRIES To lower your risk of dementia, make them a regular part of your diet.
+- EATING BERRIES To lower your risk of dementia, making them a regular part of your diet.
 Why it works – what kind of berries to eat

 - EATING HEALTHY FATS, LOW CARBS AND MODERATE PROTEIN.Why it works – what to eat